lgarron/clipboard-polyfill/test/Conclusions.md

 On Windows, we perform the copy, but we will always get back `false`.

 - **Issue 5**: On Windows, `execCommand("copy")` always returns false.
   - Workaround 0: Report this bug to Edge, and hope they fix it.
+(Started: [Edge Bug #14080262](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14080262/))
   - Workaround 1: Pass on the return value blindly, and document that Windows has a bug.
   - Workaround 2: Never check the return value of `execCommand("copy")`
   - Workaround 3: Detect Edge using a different mechanism (e.g. UA sniffing), and ignore the return value only when we think we're in Edge.